GitPaulo/FFXIV-Journey/README.md

 # FFXIV Journey Tracker

-Sveltekit static site for tracking FFXIV MSQ quest progress.
+Sveltekit static site app for tracking FFXIV MSQ quest progress.

 The goal is to provide a **simple but well enough designed** way to track your progress whilst being **easy to update through datamined** sources.